conestack/bdajax/README.rst

 Default overlay and default overlay content selector can be overwritten at ``bdajax.default_overlay_selector`` respective ``bdajax.default_overlay_content_selector``.

+``css`` is optional and can be used to set a CSS class to overlay DOM element on open.
+This class gets removed as soon as overlay is closed.

 Optionally to ``target``, ``url`` and ``params`` can be given as options to the function.
 If both, ``target`` and ``url/params`` given, ``target`` is used.